 On December 31, 2020, the Company entered into a reinsurance transaction whereby it assumed approximately \$5 billion of FGLIC's fixed indexed annuity business on a funds withheld coinsurance basis.
-F&G Life Re concurrently retroceded 45% of the assumed business on a funds withheld coinsurance basis to affiliate F&G Cayman Re Ltd. ("F&G Cayman Re") a Cayman Islands Class D reinsurer.
+F&G Life Re concurrently retroceded 45% of the assumed business on a funds withheld coinsurance basis to affiliate F&G Cayman Re Ltd. ("F&G Cayman Re") a Cayman Islands Class D reinsurer, the Retrocession Agreement.
+The cession from FGLIC to F&G Life Re is on a 100% quota share basis and the retrocession to F&G Cayman Re from the Reinsurer is on a 45% quota share basis.
+Both contracts have an effective date of December 31, 2020, ("Effective Date").
+The Retrocession Agreement was recaptured effective October 1, 2023.